Arkansas Waterway Laws for Canoes, Kayaks and Inner Tubes

 - Always file a float plan – tell someone where you are going and when you expect to return.

-- Check weather forecasts.
+- Check weather forecasts and be prepared.

 - Carry a map of the stream so you can find your location at any time.